 [Section 49L inserted by No. 20 of 2002 s.
 146(1).]

 49M.
-Conduct giving rise to civil penalties
+Obstructing etc. rights etc. under this Division etc.

 (1) The occupier of premises must not refuse, or intentionally and unduly delay, entry to the premises by a person entitled to enter the premises under section 49H or 49I.

 (2) A person must not intentionally and unduly hinder or obstruct an authorised representative in the exercise of the powers conferred by this Division.